JEdward7777/ScriptureReflection/output/reports/open_bible_nueva_Biblia_summarized.md

 > »Y los justos me preguntarán: “Señor, ¿cuándo te vimos con hambre y te alimentamos, o sediento y te dimos de beber?
 (And the righteous will ask me, 'Lord, when did we see you hungry and feed you, or thirsty and give you drink?')

 **Combined Review**:
 The translation of Matthew 25:37 has been positively received, with a consistent Grade of 95 across multiple reviews.
 It is noted for its clarity, accuracy, and faithfulness to the original text.
-The phrasing "Señor, ¿cuándo te vimos con hambre y te alimentamos, o sediento y te dimos de beber?" effectively conveys the questioning nature of the righteous and maintains the theological depth of the scripture.
+The phrasing "Señor, ¿cuándo te vimos con hambre y te alimentamos, o sediento y te dimos de beber?"
+(Lord, when did we see you hungry and feed you, or thirsty and give you drink?) effectively conveys the questioning nature of the righteous and maintains the theological depth of the scripture.
 The modern Spanish used in the translation is appropriate and engaging for Latin American readers, making the text accessible without compromising its biblical context.
 Overall, this translation successfully aligns with the goal of engaging the target audience while preserving the intended message of the original verse.